Hardikbhanot/Future-Minds/README.md

 ```
 npm install

-cd ./client

-npm install
 ```

 I use prettier for formatting the code.
-To keep the consistency during the development, I would suggest you do the same.
-(It is in dev-dependencies).
+To keep the consistency during the development, I strongly suggest you do the same.
+(It is a dev-dependency).

-There are some dev-dependencies in client, I would recommend you install them too.
-They include <strong>scss</strong>, <strong>typescript</strong> and <strong>@types/react</strong>
+There are some other dev-dependencies i.e. <strong>scss</strong>, <strong>typescript</strong> and <strong>@types/react</strong>.
+To install them, run

 ```
-cd ./client && npm install --dev
+npm install --dev
 ```